 HMS New Zealand which was involved in three battles during World War 1: Heligoland Bight, Dogger Bank and Jutland has pride of place in the Navy Museum.
 It took Graham two years to build and was finished in time for the centenary celebrations of the start of WW1.

 Graham’s naval interest extended to a role as treasurer of The River Plate Association for a number of years.
 As editor of the Association’s magazine, he received a number of invitations to interview those closely involved with the battle.
 In 2007, Graham travelled to Buenos Aires to attend the 68th Admiral Graf Spee Anniversary.
 He met veterans of the battle, families and friends.
-These conversations inspired Graham to write a book on the battle: Admiral Graf Spee; German Pocket Battleship 1934-39 Battle of the River Plate, a Pictorial History available to purchase from the Navy Museum shop and online.
+These conversations inspired Graham to write a book on the battle: Admiral Graf Spee; German Pocket Battleship 1934-39 Battle of the River Plate, a Pictorial History.

 Most of Graham’s models are built to a scale of 1:96th; imagine the model increased 96 times and you have the life-size ship!

 Excellent plans are the key to good model making says Graham.

 “It is advisable to research the history of each ship thoroughly and good photographs are essential.
 Visits to the Navy Museum in Devonport give a good guide to the final finish,” he says.